isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/Setup.rst

 Enable the Compute Engine API
 =============================
-The Compute Engine API is probably enabled by default on your GCP project, but you can verify this through the Console: click on the menu icon in the upper left hand corner, and then select the **APIs & Services**.
+The Compute Engine API is probably enabled by default on your GCP project, but you can verify this through the Console: click on the menu icon in the upper left-hand corner, and then select the **APIs & Services**.
 On the APIs & Services Dashboard, there will be a list of APIs.

 Select the "Compute Engine API" link which should be at the very top of the list of APIs.
-Once you are on the "Google Compute Engine" page, you should either see a blue button with the word "Enable" or a white "Disable button.
+Once you are on the "Compute Engine API" page, you should either see a button with the words "Enable API" or "Disable API".
 If the button says Enable, click on it.
 This process will take a minute or two, after which you will be prompted to "Go to Credentials".
 You should not need to create new credentials at this time -- you will typically be using